Global DNS Resolution Balancing

 Prefix announcement and AS-path

 Each DNScale POP announces the same /24 IPv4 and /48 IPv6 prefixes via BGP.
 Upstream transit providers and IXP route servers propagate these announcements globally.
-When multiple paths to the same prefix exist, BGP's best-path algorithm selects the route with the shortest AS-path (fewest autonomous system hops).
+When multiple paths to the same prefix exist, BGP's best-path algorithm uses policy, local preference, AS path, MED, origin, and other attributes.
+Short AS path can influence the result, but it is not the only input.

 Community-based traffic engineering